-The result is a graphene of superior quality, especially to fight against corrosion, according to Charlotte Gallois, Innovation Manager for Carbon Waters.
+The result is a graphene of superior quality, especially for combatting corrosion, according to Charlotte Gallois, innovation manager for Carbon Waters.

 What are the properties of graphene?

 “Graphene is a sheet of carbon atoms arranged in a honeycomb.
-This 2D material has a very good electrical and thermal conductivity as well as excellent barrier properties, which make it an excellent surface protector.
+This 2D material has very good electrical and thermal conductivity, as well as excellent barrier properties, which make it an excellent surface protector.

 Graphene is used in various applications related to the electrical conductivity of materials (batteries, smartphone touch screens, etc.), heat dissipation (microelectronics), but also materials resistance (anticorrosive coating, material for aeronautics, etc.).”

 Is Carbon Waters graphene effective against corrosion?

 “Completely!
 Carbon Waters produces a graphene of very good quality, consisting of one to eight sheets of carbon.
 Carbon Waters is therefore able to protect large areas with small amounts of graphene by making the best use of the barrier properties of this material.